ivanmoreau/birdio/README.md

 ## Usage

-It mostly works like any other Quill connector, except that you need to provide a Skunk `Session` in the `SkunkContext` constructor.
+It mostly works like any other Quill connector, except that you need to provide a Skunk `Session` in the `SkunkContextIO` constructor.
 The creation of the `Session` is up to you, and you can use the official Skunk documentation for that purpose
 (see [here](https://typelevel.org/skunk/reference/Sessions.html)).
 For Quill, see [here](https://web.archive.org/web/20230526004744/https://getquill.io/#docs).